What are bioidentical hormones?

 How are bioidentical hormones given?

-How does my doctor select my dose?
+How does my healthcare provider select my dose?

-The FDA recommends against using hormone levels to guide the dosing of hormone therapy in women, as normal levels fluctuate day to day, and vary between patients.
-In particular, salivary hormone levels are known to fluctuate widely, and have not been shown to be related to menopausal symptoms.
+The FDA recommends against using hormone levels to guide the dosing of hormone therapy in women, as normal levels fluctuate day to day.
+In particular, salivary hormone levels are known to fluctuate and have not been shown to be related to menopausal symptoms.

 Are bioidentical hormones safe?

 The bioidentical hormones that are approved by the FDA have been tested for safety.
 They have passed the FDA's strict standards and are safe for people to use.
 Like all hormone treatments, there are risks involved.
 You should weigh the pros and cons of even the FDA-approved bioidentical hormones with your healthcare provider.

 There are risks to taking compounded bioidentical hormones, but in some cases, they may be a better choice.
 Compounded bioidentical hormones are not FDA-approved.
 They are not tested for safety or effectiveness.
 Many major medical groups do not support using them because not enough is known about their safety and long-term side effects.